-I climb out of Padstow at the other side of the harbour, walk through a gate and then follow grassy slopes up to the granite war memorial overlooking Daymer Bay and the Camel estuary.
-The war memorial always signals the end of any crowds (not that there were any) and I should just have dog walkers and surfers for company for the rest of today.
+I climb steadily out of Padstow at the other side of the harbour, walk through a gate and then follow grassy slopes up to the granite war memorial overlooking Daymer Bay and the Camel estuary.
+The war memorial always signals the end of any crowds (not that there were any) and I should just have dog walkers, runners and surfers for company for the rest of today.

 On the way to Hawker's Cove I pass wildflowers clinging on to the end of the season, including some large flowered evening primroses, ragwort, red campion, herb robert, hydrangeas, hemp agrimony, honeysuckle and water mint.

 At Hawker's Cove I come across a small group of buildings and head along a road before passing between two rows of cottages.
 The Padstow lifeboat was stationed here until 1967, before being relocated to Mother Ivey's Bay due to river silting.
 I'll pass the newer lifeboat station a bit later on today.

-I have lovely views back over the Camel estuary and I do believe the sky is slightly bluer.
+I have lovely views back over the Camel estuary which is looking rather nice if a little murky.

 I walk down towards the beach car park and then head out on to the beach and enjoy the fine sand.
 I head across the beach and climb up steps out of Trevone Bay.

 This beach walking is becoming a bit monotonous now, but I make my way down to the sea and walk along the beach, dodging the waves.
 The beach is usually covered in surfers but the surf is pretty pathetic today.

-As you walk along the beach it doesn't look obvious that there's an exit off the beach at the far end, but there is and I climb back onto the low cliff near to a stone house.
+As you walk along the beach it doesn't look obvious that there's an exit off the beach at the far end, but there is one near to a stone house.
 There is also another exit a bit further along using a slipway.

-I take one last look back over Harlyn Bay and its surfers and then climb gently up onto Cataclews Point.
+I take one last look back over Harlyn Bay and then climb gently up onto Cataclews Point.

-The coast path continues along the cliffs around Mother Ivey's Bay and another sign tells me about corn buntings nesting in the area.
-Swallows and swifts are flying all around me.
+The coast path continues along the cliffs around Mother Ivey's Bay.
 I climb down onto the fine, sandy beach using a steep beach access road.
 It's surprisingly quiet so I do some exploration before climbing back onto the cliffs where I have views across to the lifeboat station, clinging to the bottom of the cliffs.